 Academic targets At the examination, the student can demonstrate: Knowledge and understanding of significant issues within an academic topic, related to the English language, history, society, culture or literature the methods and theories used to conduct independent analyses of problems in chosen areas within the main subject or problems with interdisciplinary relevance.
-Skills in formulating, identifying and operationalising the problem covered by the thesis selecting, identifying, collating and processing primary or secondary material relevant to the analysis as well as selecting, discussing and using relevant methodical approaches to the analysis analysing the material in order to find a solution to the problem documenting and arguing for the claims, theses and conclusion presented, for example by citing sources and empirical results or through lucid arguments and solid theoretical considerations presenting the thesis as well-structured text that complies with grammatical, orthographical, semantic, idiomatic and stylistic conventions and with the subject areas' standards regarding quotations, bibliographies, tables of contents, etc. Competences in independently defining and implementing a major academic project and taking responsibility for its implementation, resources and partnerships within the allowed time frame explaining and evaluating the general interrelationships between formulating a problem, selecting and applying a theory, acquiring and processing empirical data, and drawing a conclusion applying relevant theoretical concepts in conjunction with the analysis, and, where appropriate, connecting empirical analysis with theoretical (including theory of knowledge) insight and perspective(s) summarising the thesis' contents and results in an adequate and precise manner.
+Skills in formulating, identifying and operationalising the problem covered by the thesis selecting, identifying, collating and processing primary or secondary material relevant to the analysis as well as selecting, discussing and using relevant methodical approaches to the analysis analysing the material in order to find a solution to the problem documenting and arguing for the claims, theses and conclusion presented, for example by citing sources and empirical results or through lucid arguments and solid theoretical considerations presenting the thesis as well-structured text that complies with grammatical, orthographical, semantic, idiomatic and stylistic conventions and with the subject areas' standards regarding quotations, bibliographies, tables of contents, etc. Competences in independently defining and implementing a major academic project and taking responsibility for its implementation, resources and partnerships within the allowed time frame explaining and evaluating the general interrelationships between formulating a problem, selecting and applying a theory, acquiring and processing empirical data, and drawing a conclusion applying relevant theoretical concepts in conjunction with the analysis, and, where appropriate, connecting empirical analysis with theoretical (including theory of knowledge) insight and perspective(s) summarising the thesis' contents and results in an adequate and precise manner. presenting complex subject matter and academic problems in a clear and precise manner at the oral defense. engaging in academic dialogue on the thesis and its academic qualities.
 Teaching and work- ing methods Supervision.

+Exam provisions

-Exam provisions Form of exam: Take-home assignment, optional subject.
-Scope: 50-60 standard pages and a 1⁄2-1 standard page summary.
+Form of exam: Take-home assignment, optional subject and oral exam, optional subject.

+Scope: Take-home assignment: 50-60 standard pages and a $\frac{1}{2}$ -1 standard page summary.
+Oral exam: 45 minutes including grading.

 Assessment: External exam, the 7-point grading scale.
-The summary is included in the assessment.
+The take-home assignment counts for 2/3 (the summary is included in the assessment) and the oral exam for 1/3 in the overall assessment.
+A single grade is awarded, and both the take-home assignment and the oral exam must be assessed to pass level before the exam can be passed.

 Regulations for group exams: The exam can be taken individually or as a group (max 3 students) with individual assessment.
 If several students work together on a report, their individual contributions must constitute distinct units that can be identified and assessed separately.
 The joint part must not exceed 50% of the total.

-Take-home assignments for group exams are: 75-90 standard pages (2 students) or 100-120 standard pages (3 students).
+The scope for the take-home assignment is: 75-90 standard pages (2 students) or 100-120 standard pages (3 students).

+The duration of the oral exam is: 70 minutes including assessment (2 students) or 90 minutes including assessment (3 students).

 Exam language(s): English or Danish.
 Summary: If the thesis is written in Danish, the summary must written be in English.
 If the thesis is written in English, the summary must be in Danish or English.

+Materials permitted: All.